 For example, November was a slow month for me.
 Not only were the first two weeks sparsely booked from the get go, a few regular clients had some out of the ordinary work and family commitments that they had to cancel massages for.
 I also had a couple of cancellations due to illness.
 I posted ten openings throughout the month (the most ever) and filled three of them for a total of $230 (including tips).
 Perhaps that doesn’t sound all that awesome, but considering not having the group would have likely resulted in me folding brochures or catching up on my YouTube subscriptions, I’m ecstatic!

 I tend to be somewhat discriminating about the openings I post because I want them to be as rare as possible without denying myself the opportunity to help more people and make more money.
 I typically don’t post openings that are my first of the day because (1) it can be more complicated with my online scheduling and (2) if no one has booked my first appointment if the day, I have plenty of things I can catch up on at home (or sleep in).
 I always post openings in between booked slots simply because I’m already there and would prefer to give a massage than find a way to pass the time.
 If my last appointment of the day isn’t filled, I may post it in the group or decide to take off early depending on my energy level and income needs.

 Having this Facebook group has not only served me but those who have challenging schedules or are quite flexible.
 It’s also a way to make massage more affordable for those who need a break or will visit more often when they’re getting a deal.
 Finally finding a solution to the problem of filling same-day openings has been a total win for the practice that I love!

-How do you make the most of the clients you already have?
+How do you fill same-day openings?
 If you don’t see a comment box below, please click the Leave a comment/comments link to share.
 Thank you!